 |8:30-9 a.m.||Register, Welcome, and Continental Breakfast|

 |9 a.m.-12 p.m.||Lecture: James Hackney PT, PhD- Review and Clinical Presentation of common clinical problems of the upper quarter including: Pathologies related to anterior-medial hip pain (such as labral injuries), the constellation of problems which can be contributed to by overloading of the iliotibial band, knee ligament injuries, patella-femoral problems, ankle sprains and ankle tendon pathologies, and stability problems of the mid-foot.|

 A box lunch will be provided (Please identify your lunch preferences).

-Gross anatomical preparations demonstrated.
+Gross anatomical preparations demonstrated in Professional Building, Room 371(That is across the street.).
 Participants will have the opportunity to do further supervised dissection of the specimens and structures.

-Sean Newton PT, PhD, R. Tyler Morris PhD, Lab Assistants
+Sean Newton PT, PhD, Lyon Hough PhD, Lab Instructors